gradle/gradle/design-docs/unified-configuration-and-task-model.md

 - ~~Can use `AppliedPlugins` and ids to check if both `Plugin` implementing classes and rule source classes are applied to a project~~
 - ~~A useful error message is presented when using `PluginContainer.withId()` or `PluginContainer.withType()` to check if a rule source plugin is applied~~

+## Rules are extracted from plugins once and cached globally

+Currently, when applying rule based plugins we go reflecting on the plugin and immediately applying rules that we find.
+This means that in a 1000 project multi project build where every project uses the Java plugin we do the reflection 1000 times unnecessarily.
+Instead, we should separate the reflection/rule extraction and application (i.e. pushing the rules into the model registry) so that we can cache the reflection.

+This involves changing `ModelRuleInspector#inspect` to return a data structure that represents the discovered rules, instead of taking a `ModelRegistry`.
+The returned data structure can then contain rules in an applicable fashion that can be reused.
+A (threadsafe) caching layer can be wrapped over this so that we only inspect a plugin class once.
+Care needs to be taken with the caching to facilitate classes being garbage collected.

+Invalid plugins do not need to be cached (i.e. it can be assumed that an invalid plugin is a fatal event).

+The `ModelRuleInspector` should be available as a globally scoped service.

+See tests for `ModelRuleSourceDetector` and `ModelSchemaStore` for testing reclaimability of classes.

+### Test Coverage

+- Rule based plugin can be applied to multiple projects with identical results, and rules are extracted only once
+- Cache must not prevent classes from being garbage collected
+- Rules extracted from core plugins are reused across builds when using the daemon
+- Rules extracted from user plugins are reused across builds when using the daemon and classloader caching

+## Rule source plugins are instantiated eagerly and once per JVM

+Rules in rule source plugins can be instance scoped.
+This requires an instance for dispatch to the method rule.
+Currently, a new instance is created for each rule invocation.
+This creates extra objects, and also defers instantiation problems with rule source plugins (e.g. default constructor throws an exception).

+We should create one instance for the life of the JVM, and instantiate when extracting rules from the plugin as part of the class level validations.

+Note: It _might_ make sense to converge all the class based caches we have around rule infrastructure at this stage.

+### Test Coverage

+- Rule source plugin throwing exception in default constructor fails plugin _application_
+- Rule source plugin is instantiated once (impl idea: default constructor could update some static level counter)
+- Rule source class is not prevented from being garbage collected

 # Open Questions

 - How to order mutations that may derive properties from the subject